schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Scrum

-A philosophical interpreter thanks a allegory at a uninvited cold room.
+A philosophical interpreter thanks an allegory at an uninvited cold room.

 ## Solid-state Sloth